German Aircraft in the Great War: development and operations

 The book German Aircraft in the Great War provides for the first time in print a complete breakdown of the organisation and the German system of supply.
 This comprehensive 256-page work with over 200 original black and white pictures and drawings commences with early German aviation to the opening of Johannisthal airfield in 1909 and the growth of Anthony Fokker and his aircraft.
 For the first time a complete and accurate account of the formation of German aviation and German military aviation which is based on Allied intelligence and newly translated archive documents.
 The industry reports are based on the inspections of the League of Nations Inter-Allied Control Commissions on aviation 1919 - 1926.
 This comprehensive documentation ensures that German aviation development is properly understood within the broader context of Great War aviation.

 Within four years, Germany fielded aircraft from reconnaissance monoplanes to refined fighters such as the Albatros series and Fokker D.VII, while evolving tactics, training, and logistics at unprecedented speed.
-Understanding this transformation provides valuable insights into how integrated air systems determine operational effectiveness.

 Early German Aviation: Johannisthal and Pre-War Foundations